Museumsinsel (Museum Island), Berlin

 UNESCO Justification of the World Heritage Site

-Criterion (iv): The art museum is a social phenomenon that owes its origins to the Age of Enlightenment and its extension to all people to the French Revolution.
-The Museumsinsel is the most outstanding example of this concept given material form and a symbolic central urban setting.
+Criterion (iv): The modern museum is a social phenomenon that owes its origins to the Age of Enlightenment, and its extension to all people to the French Revolution.
+The Museumsinsel is the most outstanding example of this concept given material form and placed in a symbolic central urban setting.

 Encyclopedia Record: Museum Island